 Addressing Other CEO Concerns About Using an Outsourced CFO

 A CEO might be concerned about the dedication and support of a consultant in such a senior role or worried that knowledge may remain concentrated with this one individual.
 Or, the CEO may feel uncomfortable giving sensitive information to a non-employee.
 To address these issues, find a consultant who is a dedicated resource, exclusive to each engagement and able to make a full commitment to projects.
 He or she can provide confidentiality and continuity while having a vested interest in creating a sustainable finance and accounting environment given that the relationship often continues beyond specific engagements.

 The goals of any skilled consultant are to de-mystify the financial reporting and forecasting processes, document information gathering processes and add value and transparency to the client’s financial organization.
 They want to design documented, repeatable processes and infrastructure such that the finance department can perform without depending on a single individual.
 The objective is to create a financial function, not just a finance position.
 Success for this type of engagement should be measured by the new finance department’s ability to prepare meaningful financial information in a repeatable and timely manner with a limited amount of managerial involvement, guided by processes created by the consultant.

 For more on how 8020 can assist with Outsourced CFO Services:

 If your business is facing a pressing challenge or isn’t reaching its growth goals, an outsourced CFO can provide expertise, insight and a fresh perspective.
 Reach out to us here, and 8020 can match you with the person best suited for the tasks at hand.
-You can also learn more about our Interim CFO services by downloading the guide below:
+You can also learn more about our Interim CFO services by clicking below: